jlacko/RCzechia/joss-paper/paper.md

 # State of the field
 The history of spatial data analysis in `R` is long and respectable @bivand21.
 The first packages focusing specifically on providing spatial data originate from the `S` days, with `maps` @deckmyn22 being one of the oldest packages in continuous use on CRAN (since 2003).
 The early packages used pattern of storing spatial data internally, which created a hard limit on volume and level of detail stored.

 With the advent of `sp` @pebesma_bivand05 and later `sf` @pebesma18 platforms for handling spatial data the universe of packages focused on providing spatial data blossomed.
 There are packages with global focus, such as `rnaturalearth` @south17 and regional focus like `giscoR` @hernangomezdiego22 oriented at the EU.
 Number of packages are country specific, such as `tigris` @walker_rudis22 for the US, or `rgugik` @dyba_nowosad21 for Poland.
-With current near universal and reliable internet access a new pattern has emerged, with spatial data packages accessing cloud stored spatial data files as required, and distributing only lightweight code.
+With current near universal and reliable internet access a new pattern has emerged, with spatial data packages accessing cloud stored data files as required (caching them within the limits set by the [CRAN repository policy](https://cran.r-project.org/web/packages/policies.html)), and distributing only lightweight code.

-In the context of Czech Republic and statistical programming language R there exists `CzechData` package @caha22, with somewhat overlapping functionality but available only on GitHub.
+In the context of Czech Republic and statistical programming language R there exists `CzechData` package @caha21, with somewhat overlapping functionality but available only on GitHub.
 The CRAN package `czso` @bouchal22 interfaces API of the Czech Statistical Office [ČSÚ](https://www.czso.cz/csu/czso/home), providing access to statistical data about Czech administrative areas (without the spatial information itself).
 Package `pragr` @bouchal20, available on GitHub, provides geodata about the city of Prague.

 # Statement of need
 No country specific spatial data package has been published on CRAN for the Czech Republic to date, creating a need that could be filled using global or regional packages only to a limited extent.